mosra/magnum-website/content/blog/backstage/cpp11-features-in-magnum-simplifying-daily-workflow.rst

 `Usage of SFINAE and type traits`_
 ----------------------------------

-With C++11's type traits and `std::enable_if <http://en.cppreference.com/w/cpp/types/enable_if>`_
-it's possible to design clean generic API free of any workarounds for ambiguous method and constructor calls.
+With C++11's type traits and :dox:`std::enable_if` it's possible to design clean generic API free of any workarounds for ambiguous method and constructor calls.
 For example, bitwise operations are enabled only for vectors with integral underlying type.
-Vectors and matrices have generic support for (explicit) conversion from and to external types, thanks to :cpp:`std::enable_if` the actual conversion can be then implemented in separate library without touching the original implementation.
+Vectors and matrices have generic support for (explicit) conversion from and to external types, thanks to :dox:`std::enable_if` the actual conversion can be then implemented in separate library without touching the original implementation.

 .. code:: c++